 This article sheds some light on the purpose, scope and best practices of store execution.
 The intended audience is merchandisers, retail operations professionals, area sales professionals, consumer packaged goods manufacturers as well as wholesalers.

-Store execution is a set of practices and enabling technologies responsible for the complete and timely implementation of store programs and directives from head-office.
+Store execution is a set of practices and enabling technologies responsible for the complete and timely implementation of store programs and directives from head-office at store level.

 The purpose of store execution is to ensure that programs that are devised by head office are implemented on time, in full, in all locations.
 Store execution is known to drive sales, cut costs and increase competitiveness and customer satisfaction.

 For instance, by making deadlines, completing restock, and executing displays and marketing plans, retailers can raise same store sales by 3.7%!

 The scope of store execution is largely driven by the head-office departments responsible for key store functions: merchandising, operations, loss prevention and training.